syncfusion-content/javascript-docs/js/PivotChart/3D-Visualization.md

 # 3D Visualization

-The PivotChart control allows you to view the data in a 3D view.
+The pivot chart control allows you to view the data in a 3D view.
 Following are the chart types that are supported:

 * Bar
 * Column
 * Stacking Bar
-* Stocking Column
+* Stacking Column
 * Pie

 ## 3D Column Chart